achille-martin/pyqt-crom/docs/troubleshooting/common_issues.md

 To setup an Android Emulator, it is recommended to use Android Studio.

-_If you want to set up the Android Emulator in VirtualBox, please refer to [this issue](https://github.com/achille-martin/pyqt-crom/issues/12)._
+> :bulb: **Tip**: If you want to set up the Android Emulator in VirtualBox, please refer to [this issue](https://github.com/achille-martin/pyqt-crom/issues/12).

 To setup the Android Emulator in Ubuntu, make sure that you have:
 * Android Studio installed (refer to [External dependencies setup](../../README.md#external-dependency-installation) if needed)